The Eristics Test

 Embracing individualism

-The most important tool in embracing individualism for the Lancer is self-compassion, or moderating any disgust that's pointed inward by instead acting out of love.
+The most important tool in embracing individualism for the Lancer is self-compassion, or moderating any disgust that's pointed inward.

 Overcoming individualism